hbahuguna/hbahuguna.github.io/_posts/2017-08-18-alexa-skill-lambda.md

 We need to require 'alexa-sdk' and 'facts'.
 You can also add your app id.
 Next we create an array containing some utterances for Alexa to respond with for your skill.

-Most important part of this index,js is handlers, where we write code to handle different intents.
+Most important part of index.js is handlers, where we write code to handle different intents.
 <pre class="highlight"><code>
 var handlers = {
     'LaunchRequest': function () {